-I’m delighted to be welcoming Melissa Chan from Literary Book Gifts today who is sharing with us some fabulous ideas for bookish activities for holiday fun for all the family.
+I’m delighted to be welcoming Melissa Chan from Literary Book Gifts today who is sharing with us some fabulous ideas for bookish activities for Christmas for all the family.

-Here are just a few fun bookish ideas for the holiday season.
+Here are just a few fun bookish activities for Christmas.
 Try them out for yourself, and who knows, maybe you will and your loved ones will have a new holiday tradition for years to come.

 Build a themed gingerbread house

 Constructing a yearly cookie and candy house is a great activity for kids and grown-ups alike.
 To make things a little more exciting, try decorating the house based on one of your favorite novels or fairytales.
 Maybe it is the iconic cottage from the story of Hansel and Gretel by the Brothers Grimm.
 Or perhaps you are a fan of Peter and Wendy from J.M.
 Barrie’s Peter Pan and want to decorate the house based on that.
 Whatever your choice, your confectionery treat will bring a smile to anyone’s face who has read the book or simply likes the taste of icing and cookies.
 If you are not one for making gingerbread houses, try other baked goods.
 Cookies can be decorated to be any character or author.
 Cakes and pies can also showcase some great works of literature.
 And if you are making icing, don’t forget to lick the spoon!

 Organize a book exchange